 Q: I am carrying twins.
 Should I adjust my due date based on having twins?
 Without having to adjust LMP?
 Is the due date with twins 38 weeks instead of 40 weeks?
-Would like to be able to use countdown feature based on 38 week due date and not have it change gestational age.
+I would like to be able to use the countdown feature based on a 38-week due date and not have it change gestational age.

 A: You are correct that with twins you often deliver earlier, and most twins are delivered no later than 38 weeks or 2 weeks before the official due date.
 However your due date is not based on when they are expected to deliver, but the due date is based on the last menstrual period and when you conceived, the day of fertilization, and that does not change if you are having twins.

-Twins deliver on average around 35 weeks, and singletons around 40 weeks.
+Twins deliver on average around 35 weeks and singletons around 40 weeks.
 Most twins don't deliver after 38 weeks.
-Even with twins, your due date and your weeks count remain exactly the same.
-You may be delivering earlier for various reasons, but 38 weeks in twins and singleton pregnancies is still mathematically and medically the same and the official due date should not be changed based on whether you carry one or two or more fetuses.
+Even with twins, your pregnancy due date and your weeks' count remain exactly the same.
+You may be delivering earlier for various reasons, but 38 weeks for both twins and singleton pregnancies is still mathematically and medically the same and the official due date should not be changed based on whether you carry one or two or more fetuses.